History of Sikhism: Age of Revolution (1748–1799 CE)

-Mughals increase persecution
+Mughal-Sikh Battles

 Abdus Samad Khan sent many roaming squads to search for and kill Sikhs.
 He was responsible for the torture and murder of Bhai Mani Singh, the head Granthi of Harmandir Sahib.
 Samad Khan was afraid that Sikhs would kill him so he remained far behind the fighting lines.
 Kapur Singh had a plan to get him.
 During the battle Kapur Singh ordered his men to retreat drawing the fighting army with them.
 He then wheeled around and fell upon the rear of the army.
 Samad Khan and his guards were lying dead on the field within hours.
 The Punjab governor also took extra precautions for safety against the Sikhs.
 He started to live in the fort.
 He would not even dare to visit the mosque outside the fort for prayers.

 On the request of the Budha Dal members, Kapur Singh visited Patiala.
 The sons of Sardar Ala Singh, the founder and Maharajah of the Patiala state, gave him a royal welcome.
 Kapur Singh subdued all local administrators around Delhi who were not behaving well towards their people.

 Zakaria Khan died in 1745.
 His successor tightened the security around Amritsar.
 Kapur Singh planned to break the siege of Amritsar.
 Jassa Singh Ahluwalia was made the commander of the attacking Sikh forces.
 In 1748, the Sikhs attacked.
 Jassa Singh Ahluwalia, with his commandos behind him, dashed to the army commander and cut him into two with his sword.
 The commander's nephew was also killed.

-The Khalsa strengthen military developments
+The Khalsa advanced military strategies

 The Sikhs built their first fort Ram Rauni at Amritsar in 1748.
 In December 1748, Governor Mir Mannu had to take his forces outside of Lahore to stop the advance of Ahmad Shah Abdali.
 The Sikhs quickly overpowered the police defending the station in Lahore and confiscated all of their weapons and released all the prisoners.
 Nawab Kapur Singh told the sheriff to inform the Governor that, the sheriff of God, the True Emperor, came and did what he was commanded to do.
 Before the policemen could report the matter to the authorities, or the army could be called in, the Khalsa were already riding their horses back to the forest.

 Nawab Kapur Singh died in 1753.